-- Introducing a new or innovative product or service to international markets. - Capable of creating 10 jobs in Ireland and realising €1 million in sales within three to four years of starting up.

-- Led by an experienced management team.

-- Headquartered and controlled in Ireland.

-- Less than six years old.
+- Introducing a new or innovative product or service to international markets. - Involved in manufacturing or internationally traded services.

+- Capable of creating 10 jobs in Ireland and realising €1 million in sales within 3 years of starting up. - Led by an experienced management team. - Headquartered and controlled in Ireland. - Less than five years old from the date registration as per Article 22 of GBER from the EU Commission.